October 24, 2017, Israel

 But first there is the question: Why should a child learn Krav Maga?

 The answer to the first question is a matter of opinion.
 I believe that we must face reality.
 We must realize that violence is part of the world today, has been forever and will most likely continue into the lives of our great grandchildren.
 Thus the sooner a child is prepared to deal with this reality - the better.
 Any skill that begins in childhood has a better chance of becoming part of a person's essence and being.
+I do view Krav Maga as a hobby but as important to life as learning to read and write.

 Simply put, yes, I believe everyone must learn Krav Maga.
 There was a time when reading and math were not considered essential for the general public.
 There are still some places where certain people are considered not worthy of an education.
 The idea of universal education is actually relatively new in the world, although for the Jewish people it has been the norm for over 3,000 years.
 I believe the time is right for all children to begin Krav Maga training and be black belts by the time they graduate high school.